Mid-Year Climbing Safety Standards Updates

 • In lieu of completing the swim test, students may provide proof of Bronze Star certification or higher.

 • Students who cannot successfully complete the swim test, must wear a properly fastened P.F.D./lifejacket at all times when in the water, or near the water.
-All teachers, trip guides and parent/guardian/volunteers must be aware of these students.
+All Teachers, Trip Guides and Monitors must be aware of these students.

 Clothing/Footwear/Jewellery for the Swim Test